ZZDgh/gbie/README.md

 # gbie
 ## GBX Block Image Extractor

-specify input and output folder and you're good to go.
+specify input and output folders and you're good to go.